🇳🇴

 ⛽ Fuel

 Good coverage along main valleys.
 In the highlands gaps can reach 100+ km.
-Fill up before heading into the plateau — mountain service stations are rare and often unmanned card-only pumps.
+Fill up before heading onto the plateau — mountain service stations are rare and often unmanned card-only pumps.

 🏕 Overnight